top of page

 What performance opportunities can I look forward to in SMUCO?

 We host an annual concert where we get the autonomy to plan and perform our favourite songs.
 We also collaborate with The Purple Symphony (TPS), an orchestra for the special needs.
-We obtain CSP hours from this!
 Secondly, we are also involved in SMU's annual Arts Festival where we come up with all sorts of interesting programs; ranging from a joint performance with SMUCO Symphonia to putting up a professional documentary video series featuring our music and showing care for our society.
 Lastly, we are also involved in gigs and external engagements!

 Can I join SMUCO if I do not have prior experience in Chinese Orchestra?